 In New York, concerns have been raised about the safety and environmental impacts of the operation of Indian Point nuclear power station in Buchanan and in Vermont, similar concerns have been raised about Vermont Yankee nuclear power plant in Vernon.

 In the ASLB ruling, which was issued on May 15, the board concluded a restart plan approved by the NRC constituted a de facto license amendment, and all license amendments require public hearings.
-In this case, the NRC did not conduct public hearings prior to authorizing the restart plan.

 The ASLB took up the issue after Friends of the Earth contested the NRC's approval.